crolllab/IBIOL-compute-resources/README.md

 Run the script with the following command: `sbatch your_script.sh`

-You can also provide the commands directly on the command line with the following command: `sbatch --wrap="your command1 here"`
+Single commands can be provided using the `wrap` option: `sbatch --wrap="your command1 here"`

 Options for the `sbatch` command:
 - `-p normal.1000h` to specify that the job can run a maximum of 1000 hours.
 The default queue is `normal.168h`.